 Modern document fraud targets human visual review specifically.
 It does not look rushed or inconsistent.
 Instead, it looks professional, complete, and entirely plausible.
 The manipulation lives in the data, not the design.
 No amount of careful visual checking will catch a balance figure changed from ₹80,000 to ₹8,00,000 when the font, spacing, and layout remain identical.

 This is precisely why automated fraud detection tools and structural document analysis matter.
-Rather than replacing human judgment, they create the reliable verification baseline that makes human judgment meaningful and defensible.
+Rather than replacing human judgment, they create a reliable verification baseline that makes human judgment meaningful and defensible.

 What To Accept Instead: A Practical Framework